-During their trial in district court, a prosecution witness told of receiving letters describing the doodlebugger as capable of finding oil and natural gas and a field in Polk County.
+During their trial in district court, a prosecution witness told of receiving letters describing the doodlebugger as capable of finding oil and natural gas in Polk County.

 While their former clients headed off to prison, Arthur Heemann and C. Ray Smith hired their own legal council.
 The new defense team asserted the accused, “merely were attorneys for the swindlers and did not participate in the scheme.”

 It did not help that attorney Heemann had been charged five years earlier with the same crime while promoting the similarly fraudulent Oil Investors Company.